Five drama masks in a line, each showing a different emotion.

 Acceptance

-No matter if you experience 1 stage or all the stages, remember that feeling these feelings can be normal as you process how the diagnosis will affect your day-to-day and long-term goals.
-There is no set time limit that people experience in each stage.
+Whether you experience 1 stage or all 5 stages, remember that these feelings are normal as you process how the diagnosis will affect your day-to-day and long-term goals.
+There is no set time limit for each stage.1

 Share with the community

-Did you experience the 5 stages of grief upon being diagnosed with thyroid eye disease?
-Share your story with the community on how you handled your diagnosis and what advice you might give to someone beginning on this new path.
+Did you experience the 5 stages of grief upon being diagnosed with TED?
+Share your story of how you handled your diagnosis and what advice you might give to someone beginning on this new path.

 Join the conversation